The Ultimate Guide to NYC for first timers

 Travel by subway or taxi to Battery Park to purchase tickets and board the ferry to the Statue of Liberty and Ellis Island.
 The Ferry will take you to Liberty Island first and then to Ellis Island.
 Both have a very different feel and both are really worth taking your time to visit.
 The ferry to each island took 15-20 minutes and both had great view of the city and of the Statue of Liberty.

--Arrive by 9:30 to beat the crowd at Battery Park and have a smaller crowd at Liberty Island.
+- Arrive by 9:30 to beat the crowd at Battery Park and have a smaller crowd at Liberty Island.
+Or if another time is more convenient buy your tickets ahead of time to avoid the long line.

 Plan on 3-5 hours.